 The AH-1W Super Cobra is the Marine Corps main attack helicopter.
 The AH-1W Super Cobra, manufactured by Bell Helicopter, is an attack helicopter derived from the Huey design.
 The Super Cobra was the first attack helicopter qualifying for both the sidearm anti-radiation missile and the sidewinder air-to-air missile—it can also support hellfire missiles.

 The Super Cobra has been operational since its fielding in 1967, and was deployed to Operation Iraqi Freedom in 2003.
 The Super Cobra functions as the primary attack helicopter forming the backbone of the USMC air-ground task force utilized when fire power is needed—whether providing ground cover or escorting other air support.

 The Marine Corps has flown the Super Cobra since 1986 and the last of this helicopter was delivered in 1998.
 The AH-1W Super Cobra replaced the AH-1 Cobra, and the AH-1Z Viper replaced the Super Cobra.
 In 2020, the Viper is expected to replace the last Super Cobra.

-2. Transport Helicopters
+2. Military Transport Helicopters

 Transport helicopters are one of the larger helicopters and are designed to carry heavier loads including light vehicles, large groups of troops, and cargo into combat environments.
 Despite their size and load carried, transport helicopters have relatively high-speed capability.